Yaromey/ssh-per-project/README.md

 - Hairloss and broken keyboard due to stress of not getting it to work 👨🏻‍🦲

 ## Solution in a nutshell:
-Remove your current remote (now it's porbably http instead of ssh or tied to the wrong ssh key).
-Add it, but via another way!
+1. Remove your current remote (now it's porbably http instead of ssh or tied to the wrong ssh key).
+2. Add your git remote again, but via a special way.
+It will be linked to the ssh-key that you wish to use for you repo.
 Below I'll try to explain it to you step-by-step.
 Feel free to ask questions if you can't get it to work.

 ## Assumptions